 - Just Ask Us

-On March 15, MMT will take a hiatus from some grantmaking through the summer and into the fall while we engage with our partners.
-The Trust is suspending our Responsive Grants and Grassroots Grants programs to reorganize our grantmaking into priority funding areas.
-After March 15, we will no longer award grants to organizations for work done in Clark County, Wash.
-We will dedicate $1.5 million to the Community Foundation for Southwest Washington in support of its community grantmaking.
+MMT began a hiatus from some grantmaking on March 15, suspending our Responsive Grants and Grassroots Grants programs to reorganize our grantmaking into priority focus areas over the next eight or nine months.
+We will no longer award grants to organizations for work done in Clark County, Wash., but have dedicated $1.5 million to the Community Foundation for Southwest Washington in support of its community grantmaking.

 First called the Fred G. Meyer Charitable Trust, this foundation was created by the late Fred G. Meyer, who built the chain of retail stores bearing his name throughout the Pacific Northwest.
 When Mr. Meyer died in 1978 at the age of 92, his will established the charitable trust, bequeathing it nearly two million shares of stock in Fred Meyer Inc. In 1982, most of the designated funds were transferred from the estate and the charitable trust began operating.
 All stock in Fred Meyer Inc. was sold prior to the transfer.